dazthecorgi/docs/docs/discover/02-FAQ.md

 ### Is there a Q wallet?

-Quilibrium doesn't use traditional wallets.
+Q doesn't use traditional wallets.
 Instead, it uses passkeys built into your browser or device.
 This system lets you interact directly with the network without a separate wallet app or seed phrases.
 It's designed to be more secure and user-friendly, working similarly to how you might log into websites with your Google account.
 This approach makes it easier for new users to join while keeping your digital assets safe.
 That said, developers can still create applications  for managing QUIL tokens with an user experience similar to regular crypto wallets.

 ### Is there a Q explorer (like Etherscan)?